 Cracked heels are also a common complaint, which is caused by changes in weight and posture associated with pregnancy.
 The heels tend to expand, leading to cracks if the skin becomes too dry.

-There are a number of treatment techniques that can help to reduce the symptoms associated with foot conditions in pregnancy.
+There are a number of treatment options that can help to reduce the symptoms associated with foot conditions in pregnancy.
 These include:

 - Elevating the feet